 Share automated reports with clients

-Create shared views with locked filters to deliver automated GEO reports to clients or stakeholders
+Create shared views with locked filters to deliver GEO reports to clients or stakeholders

 Related Questions